Updated July 5th, 2023

-Prime vs. Choice – Who determines the USDA Beef grading and how?
+USDA Prime vs. Choice - Who determines USDA grading and how?

 What are the grading levels in prime vs. choice meat?